John-Kostick/vzome-sharing/_posts/2022-04-24-Multi-axis-composite-beams-12-42-28.md

 These configurations have been made as artwork for many years, as shown on this Web[Page](http://www.kosticks.com/star-photos.html)

-Many of the same structures have been independently dicovered and explored by others, notably [Akio Hizume](http://starcage.org/englishindex.html)
+Many of the same structures have been independently discovered and explored by others, notably [Akio Hizume](http://starcage.org/englishindex.html)

 More about these arrays can be seen [Here](https://john-kostick.github.io/vzome-sharing/2022/04/27/Six-block-TO-07-49-35.html)